create-se4ai/website/docs/training-program/components.md

 ## Engineering AI-based Software Systems

-The newly developed course will provide trainees with the necessary background in the development, deployment and servicing of AI-based software systems.

-### Course Topics

 The main focus of the course is on the interconnection of SE+AI and how these topics apply for AI-based systems.
 For example, issues related to CI/CD during development while handling large training data and managing model evolution and tracking accuracy as the AI-based software systems evolve are unique aspects that